What's a Postpartum Doula?

 Sommer is a trained, professional doula through Doulas of North America, and is CPR certified through the American Red Cross.
 Sommer draws from her experience as a mother of three, plus her professional training, to make your transition to life with your new baby (or babies!) as smooth as possible.
 Sommer is trained and qualified to support families through all infant feeding methods, developing schedules and sleep routines, sibling adjustment, light housework & cooking, pumping, returning to work, families with multiples, and special needs infants.
 She also facilitates our free postpartum support group, My Birth- First year, which meets the last Thursday of every month in the MyBirth Community Studio.

-Click HERE to contact Sommer and learn more about postpartum doula services.
+Click HERE to see Sommer's Doulamatch profile and learn more about postpartum doula services.